 Education: Alberta College of Art & Design 2007-2010, One Yellow Rabbit Lab Intensive 2012

 Early Life – How did you get into this?

-After high school, she took a job as an educator & program director at a not-for-profit working with children, but it was too late, her fall to the world of low brow entertainment was inevitable.
-She managed to keep both careers alive for a few years, but rewarding as teaching was, the shiny allure of the stage was just too enticing
+After high school, she took a job as an educator & program director at a not-for-profit working with children, but it was too late, her love for performing was clear.
+As rewarding as teaching was, the shiny allure of the stage was just too enticing

 Education – Where did you learn this stuff?

-Carisa was fortunate to work alongside a long roster of talented artists and entertainers early in her showbiz career.
-These individuals provided help and support, opened her eyes to a variety of different performative styles and kept her thoroughly intimidated for many years.
+Carisa was fortunate to work alongside a long roster of talented artists and entertainers early in her career.
+These individuals provided encouragement, skills and support, opening her eyes to a variety of different performative styles and kept her thoroughly intimidated for many years.

-She studied acting, dance, comedy, circus, prop manipulation, vaudeville, burlesque, modeling, and magic and after being accepted to ACAD (the Alberta College of Art and Design) in 2007, she also studied performance art, design, and video.
+She studied acting, dance, comedy, circus, prop manipulation, vaudeville, burlesque, modelling, and magic.
+After being accepted to ACAD (the Alberta College of Art and Design) in 2007, she also studied performance art, design, and video.
 This varied, if not slightly maddening education is responsible for the signature style that Hendrix is known for.

 ★ Alberta College of Art & Design 2007- 2010